 The speakers in the Pro Set Series are 200-Ohm nominal devices, with a -3 dB point at 8000 Hz.
 This combination reduces hiss found in receiver audio stages.
 These speakers exhibit medium sensitivity but are easily driven by most rigs by turning the AF Gain control up to about 2 o’clock.

 The Pro Set iC (PS iC) utilizes the Heil Sound iC electret element.
 This element has been made to utilize bias power in iCOM radios which addresses low-gain issues that arise when using dynamic elements.
 The -3dB points are fixed at 80 Hz and 12.5 kHz.
 The iC element requires +5 volts DC bias power, which all iCOM rigs provide.
-The PS iC is shipped with the AD-1 iC adapter cable.
 The iC adapters have no internal DC blocking capacitor so bias voltage can be passed allowing the iC electret element to operate.

 The Pro Set 6 (PS 6) utilizes the HC-6 dynamic element also designed for amateur radio use.
 The -3dB points are fixed at 100 Hz and 12 kHz with a sensitivity of -57 dB at 600 ohms output impedance (centered at 1 kHz.)
 The Pro Set 6 requires an additional adapter cable.
 To find out which AD-1 adapter will work with your radio please consult the Heil Sound Adapter Selector.

 Each Pro Set is equipped with a windscreen for the microphone.
 The windscreen does not affect the frequency response of the microphone, and it is highly effective in minimizing breath blasts while you’re speaking.